 Using these theories, IEC 62305 defines 4 Levels of Protection against which a minimum current level is determined as seen in the table below.
 To continue our example above, if the Class of Protection for the building had been selected as Level I and the air termination rods had been placed accordingly, then 99% of all lightning flashes (of 3kA and above) would be intercepted by the air termination rods.

 The striking distance formula directly connects to the most popular method of designing a lightning protection system – the rolling sphere method.
 Using the formula and the minimum currents chosen for each Level of Protection, we can determine the radius of protection for each air termination rod.

 The Rolling Sphere Method is an aid to identify the areas of a building or structure that needs protection using air termination rods.
 This method also takes into account the possibilities of strikes to the side of the building.
 As illustrated below, a sphere, with radius defined by the Class of LPS, is rolled across a structure.
 Wherever the surface of the sphere comes into contact with the structure is deemed to be unprotected, thus requiring air termination.

 Software to aid Lightning Protection Design

 As you have read above, assessing, designing and finally constructing a safe and reliable Lightning Protection System is not an easy task.
 It requires many measurements, calculations, and experience to execute perfectly.
-In addition to the products and 25 years of experience that Axis offers, we also offer a software suite which will help simplify all your lightning protection calculations so that you can put your head towards providing the best service for your clients.
-Axis can also help you with the entire process from Step 1 of Risk Assessment, to Lightning Protection System Design and all the way through supply of internationally approved products.
+In addition to the products and 25 years of experience that Axis offers, we also offer a software suite that will help simplify all your lightning protection calculations so that you can put your head towards providing the best service for your clients.
+Axis can also help you with the entire process from Step 1 of Risk Assessment to Lightning Protection System Design and all the way through the supply of internationally approved products.
 Our engineers will be on the field with you to make sure that they provide the most precise protection for your structure!